CesiumGS/cesium/Documentation/Contributors/VSCodeGuide/README.md

 ## Debugging CesiumJS

 To enable debugging from within VSCode, navigate to your [`settings.json` file](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations) and set `"debug.javascript.debugByLinkOptions"` to `"always"`.
-Once you save your changes to this file, you can start a debugging session within VSCode by holding down
+Once you save your changes to this file, you can start a debugging session from the VSCode integrated shell by holding down
 `CTRL` and clicking on the link that is printed to the console when running `npm run start` or `npm start`.